12 Pros and Cons of an HOA

 Who Controls The HOA?
 The Property Developer Or Homeowners?

 A homeowners association is organized by a real estate developer to manage a residential community or new condo.
 The real estate developer will maintain control of the HOA until three months after 90% of the homes have been sold.
 At this time, the homeowners in the neighborhood will elect the board.
 At that time the developer will no longer have any say.
+Those wanting to ensure that the integrity of their local election process is maintained will surely be interested in the services of professional HOA election inspectors who can oversee the entire thing from start to finish so that everything runs smoothly.

 The HOA is authorized to enforce covenants, conditions, and restrictions (CC&Rs).
 These are a list of rules you will need to follow if you choose to live in the South Walton Beach community that has an HOA.
 To see the complete list of CC&Rs, you (or your realtor) can ask the HOA for a copy.
 If they don’t comply with your request, you can go to the county clerk’s office.
 All HOAs are a matter of public record.